 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our Directors and executive officers, and persons who own beneficially more than ten percent (10%) of our Common Stock, to file reports of ownership and changes of ownership with the SEC.
 Copies of all filed reports are required to be furnished to us pursuant to Section 16(a).
-Based solely on the reports received by us and on written representations from reporting persons, we believe that our Directors, executive officers and greater than ten percent (10%) beneficial owners of our Common Stock complied with all Section 16(a) filing requirements during the year ended December 31, 2012, except that (i) Galen, a 10% beneficial owner, did not file a Form 4 reflecting the GCE Distribution; (ii) Essex, a 10% beneficial owner, filed a Form 4 reflecting the GCE Distribution one day late; and (iii) Mr. Seiser was one day late in filing a Form 4 in reporting the disposition of shares to pay the par value and taxes upon the exchange of Restricted Stock Units for shares of common stock.
+Based solely on the reports received by us and on written representations from reporting persons, we believe that our Directors, executive officers and greater than ten percent (10%) beneficial owners of our Common Stock complied with all Section 16(a) filing requirements during the year ended December 31, 2013, except that (i) Galen, a 10% beneficial owner, was one day late in filing a Form 4 reporting the sale of 29,452 shares of stock; (ii) Mr. Wesson was one day late in filing a Form 4 reporting an option grant for 15,000 underlying shares; and (iii) Mr. Clemens was two days late in filing a Form 4 in reporting the disposition of shares to pay the par value and taxes upon the exchange of Restricted Stock Units for shares of common stock.